 Community Feedback for Future SPS School Year Calendars

 Families, staff, students, and community members provide feedback on the school year calendar.

 Seattle Public Schools and our union partners including the educators’ union, Seattle Education Association (SEA), work together to develop the calendar and guidance.
 The dates are agreed upon and then voted on by the Seattle School Board.

 School Year Calendar Feedback

-The feedback collected will be used to inform future school year calendar dates.
-This community engagement will help inform future negotiations for calendar dates.
+The feedback will help inform future negotiations for calendar dates.